Aparna-SM/Riscv_MYTH-/README.md

 This is the architecture of RISC-V CPU.
 The program counter is our pointer , which is connected to the instruction memory that holds the instruction that has to be executed.
 Next the instruction must be decoded which is done by the decoder.
-We have two source registers RFRD and ALU is the calculator/ any logical unit that we have designed.We have Dmem (memory) that stores or loads the data.
+We have two source registers RFRd (Register File Read) and ALU is the calculator/ any logical unit that we have designed.We have Dmem (memory) that stores or loads the data.